MicrosoftDocs/learn/learn-pr/azure/cloud-adoption-framework-govern/includes/3-methodology.md

 ## Building governance maturity

-This unit explains the four step process in the cloud adoption framework to build a mature cloud governance solution.
+This unit explains the four-step process in the Cloud Adoption Framework (CAF) to build a mature cloud governance solution.

-- **Methodology** Understand the underlying methodology
+- **Methodology** Understand the underlying methodology.
-- **Governance Benchmark** Assess your current and future state needs
+- **Governance benchmark** Assess your current and future state needs.
-- **Governance foundation** Establish your governance foundation with a set of governance tools
+- **Governance foundation** Establish your governance foundation with a set of governance tools.
-- **Mature governance disciplines** Iteratively add governance controls to address risks
+- **Mature governance disciplines** Iteratively add governance controls to address risks.

 The steps will get you started with the Govern methodology in the cloud.
 They will also set you on a path to mature each governance discipline as your cloud adoption plan progresses.